 Generally, if a child is sucking their thumb or using a pacifier before their permanent teeth emerge, you do not need to be concerned.
 But it may be wise to wean them away from thumb sucking and pacifier use after the age of four when permanent teeth could be erupting.

-How Can I Help Them Break the Habit?
+How Can I Help Break Pacifier Habit With My Child?

 There are several different approaches you can use to help your child stop sucking on their thumb or a pacifier.